What Are Game Improvement Irons?

 Callaway Rogue Game Improvement Irons

-The advantages of game improvement irons are basically forgiveness, which technically speaking means less spin, less deflection, and more ball speed on off-center hits.
+The advantages are basically forgiveness, which technically speaking means less spin, less deflection, and more ball speed on off-center hits.
 Aside from this, game improvement irons that have an offset built-in can also help players who struggle with a right miss, or slice (for a right-hander) to straighten out their start lines.
-Finally, game improvement irons that have a wide sole built in can also help reduce a little bit of the chunkiness of a fat shot by helping the club not enter the ground as easily.
+Finally, game improvement clubs that have a wide sole built in can also help reduce a little bit of the chunkiness of a fat shot by helping the club not enter the ground as easily.

 RELATED: Should You Take A Divot In Golf?